Library Tutorial by the Students for the Students

 Communication Professor Dr. Paul Turpin, who teaches a PACS 2 seminar course, initiated the project.
 He felt students would be more responsive to an interface that appeared more relevant and current.
-The PACS 1 anthology cover has been designed for several years by Visual Arts students through a design contest held within a class, and that gave Dr. Turpin the idea to do something similar for the online tutorials.
+The PACS 1 anthology cover has been designed for several years by Art and Graphic Design students through a design contest held within a class, and that gave Dr. Turpin the idea to do something similar for the online tutorials.

-So he enlisted the assistance of Visual Arts Professor Marie Lee, who specializes in interactivity and animation.
+So he enlisted the assistance of Art and Graphic Design Professor Marie Lee, who specializes in interactivity and animation.
 She held a design contest in her class, and Cindy and Camille were selected for the project based on their submitted works.

 Librarian Lorrie Knight, who was part of the original PLUTO development team, and Greg Joksch, who provides IT support for the Library, were also involved.